top of page

 Publications in Process

-Chapter 1: Optimizing uptake of wild-type and heat-evolved Symbiodiniaceae at different densities in coral larvae and spats for coral reef restoration
+Chapter 1: Optimising uptake of wild-type and heat-evolved Symbiodiniaceae at different densities in coral larvae and spat for coral reef restoration

-Chapter 2: Growth and survival of coral spats inoculated with heat-evolved Symbiodiniaceae at different densities for coral reef restoration
+Chapter 2: Growth and survival of coral spat inoculated with heat-evolved Symbiodiniaceae at different densities for coral reef restoration

 Chapter 3: The response to bleaching temperatures of coral spats inoculated with heat-evolved symbionts